 In Lebanon, an LGBT advocacy organisation (not to be named here for privacy reasons) created a Facebook profile with no photo and no friends to safely mobilise people who needed support and/or wanted to advocate for LGBT rights.
-The profile served as a way to direct people to the organisation's website without threatening peoples security or anonymity by publicly linking them with an LGBT organisation.
+The profile served as a way to direct people to the organisation's website without threatening their security or anonymity by publicly linking them with an LGBT organisation.

 New Tactics in Human Rights does not advocate for or endorse specific tactics, policies or issues.

 The key feature of this tactic is its anonymity.
 It provides a space for those at risk to connect with resources of support.
 By including supporters of gay rights, it also demonstrates to the LGBT community that they do have the support of many in society.
 This can reduce the sense of isolation among potential victims of discrimination.

 This tactic could be adapted to other issues or societies where taboos or cultural norms prevent individuals from revealing their identity, health condition, or other status.